mrichter0/chem-classifier/README.md

 ## Sarin Sample Set

 The benchmark below summarizes current timing and correctness results across the tested models using the structure of Sarin and it's derivatives.
+Across model families, the graph-based Sarin test usually resolved in about 30 seconds for straightforward completions, which matters because it suggests structure screening may be fast enough for practical real-time chemistry checks.

 ![Benchmark results](benchmark_results_graph.png)